la2050/archive/_projects/2015/models-of-mobilization.md

    TreePeople is leading a revolution in water conservation in Los Angeles, through a Multi-Agency Collaboration (MAC) with the three leading water agencies: LA Dept. of Water & Power, and LA County and LA City Public Works Departments.
 Other strategic relationships, including MOUs or other contracts, have been established with multiple government agencies including LA Unified School District Office of Sustainability, Metro Area Transit, US Forest Service (Angeles Forest), City of LA Dept. of Recreation & Parks, and City of Huntington Park.
 Industry and corporate partners include Tetra Tech, ARCSA (rainwater catchment professionals) and Macerich Malls.

    Our community-based partners play an important role in the pilot, as they provide the milieu for our outreach efforts and they essentially have a ready-made constituency with clearly defined sociological indices.
 At the community level, TreePeople will provide trainings to homeowners, school children and water industry professionals.
 To do so, we are partnering with home improvement stores and retail malls, the American Rainwater Catchment Systems Association (ARCSA), plumbers’ union, and the Neighborhood Council Sustainability Alliance.
 Trainings will give audiences vital understanding of new technologies and practices related to landscape transformation, cistern installation and care, and proper use of multiple forms of water.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The lean budget to carry out Models of Mobilization in the two communities is
-  $305,000.
-The supportive elements, including policy and systemic policy work, along with work with the schools, increases the comprehensive and supportive budget to $1,030,000.
-We have funding for most of the supportive elements but are seeking funds from the LA2050 Challenge to launch the pilot project in the communities of Huntington Park and Pacoima.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- TreePeople
-   Models of Mobilization Budget

-   EXPENSES
-   Salaries  150,000
-   Communications  50,000
-   Community-Based Social Marketing 15,000
-   Materials/ program costs  35,000
-   Capital outlay (tech and displays)  25,000 Consultants/ technical support  30,000
-   TOTAL PROJECT COST  305,000

-   REVENUE
-   Leonardo Di Caprio Foundation  100,000
-   LA2050 (pending)  100,000
-   Macerich  55,000
-   The Boeing Company  50,000
-   TOTAL REVENUE  305,000
 How do you plan to scale the success of your proposal?: >- The Models of Mobilization pilot-to-scale project will determine the best ways to mobilize LA communities most impacted by environmental justice issues to